Endless Travel Plans

 Jamaica (All Ages)

-Beaches resorts segment kids clubs by age from infants to teens.
-Parents can relax knowing each child has appropriate activities while still reuniting for family time at meals and the beach.
+Beaches resorts segment kids clubs by age from infants through teens.
+Parents can relax knowing each child has age-appropriate activities while still reuniting for family dinners and beach time.
+It's the most turnkey solution for multi-age families.

 Puerto Rico (Ages 4+)

-Offers beach days for younger kids, adventure activities for tweens and teens, and cultural experiences the whole family can enjoy together.
-Best for families whose youngest is at least 4.
+Beach days work for younger kids, adventure activities keep tweens and teens engaged, and the cultural experiences in Old San Juan bring the whole family together.
+Best for families whose youngest is at least four — toddlers won't get much from the adventure side.

-These months offer the best combination of decent weather and reasonable prices.
-Early May and late November can save 20-30% compared to peak season while still enjoying good conditions.
+These months hit the sweet spot between decent weather and reasonable prices.
+Early May and late November can save families 20-30% compared to peak rates while still delivering good conditions.
+It won't be quite as dry, but the savings are real.

 💡 Booking Tip: Most Caribbean family resorts release holiday dates 11-12 months in advance.
-Set calendar reminders to book popular properties like Beaches or Atlantis the day they open for your target dates.
+Set a calendar reminder to book popular properties like Beaches or Atlantis the day they open reservations for your target dates.
+Waiting even a few weeks can mean losing the room type you want.

 From East Coast (NYC, Atlanta, Miami)